ga4gh/cat-vrs/docs/source/value_object_descriptor/vrs_descriptors.rst

    *  - variation_id
       - CURIE_
       - 0..1
-      - This MUST be provided if `variation` is omitted
+      - This SHOULD be provided if `variation` is omitted
    *  - variation
       - `VRS Variation`_
       - 0..1
-      - This MUST be provided if `variation_id` is omitted
+      - This SHOULD be provided if `variation_id` is omitted
    *  - molecule_context
       - enum
       - 0..1